 Meteoric Input: The mesosphere is where most meteors burn up upon entering the Earth’s atmosphere.
 As meteoroids collide with the mesospheric gases, they undergo rapid heating and ablation, creating visible meteors or “shooting stars.”
 This input of meteoric material into the mesosphere has implications for the overall composition of the upper atmosphere.

 Noctilucent Cloud Formation: Noctilucent clouds, which form in the mesosphere, provide insights into the state of the upper atmosphere.
-These clouds consist of ice crystals and are primarily observed near polar regions during summer.
+These clouds consist of ice crystals, primarily observed near polar regions during summer.
 Monitoring and studying noctilucent clouds help researchers understand changes in the mesosphere, including its temperature, moisture content, and dynamics.

 The mesosphere is the protective layer of the earth.
 Modern technology and poisonous gas are affecting this layer day by day.
 Global warming and ice melting are proof of it.
 So we should be careful about it.